Hafan Books

 These poems condemn the obsessions of world readers and crusade for peace, but also celebrate the kindness of strangers and the beauties of nature: “I claim this liberty / To listen to my bottle sing / As it empties, its music divine…”

-July 2022.
-A remarkable video by interpreter and storyteller Shahsavar Rahmani and artist and animator Lucy Donaldnow on YouTube
+A remarkable video by interpreter and storyteller Shahsavar Rahmani and artist and animator Lucy Donald – now on YouTube

 e

-On June 23 we will celebrate Refugee Week and present in real life new books we published doing lockdown:
+On June 23 2022 we celebrated Refugee Week and present in real life videos and books we published doing lockdown:

-Alhaji Sheku Kamara‘s third collection with Hafan Books laments war and injustice in his beloved Sierra Leone and around the world, but (in the words of Gaskin Sanghor Faa-Suku) “the Phoenix symbolism shows the poet is optimistic that our country will rise from all those vices.
-And his love poems tickle as the poet’s heart skips a beat to his queen!” — Alhaji Kamara takes readers on an adventure in art, politics and love.
-Warning – the poems contain Krio, reggae, rap and dancehall!
+ISBN 9781916044265.
+Alhaji’s third collection laments war and injustice in his beloved Sierra Leone and around the world, but (as Gaskin Sanghor Faa-Suku says in his introduction) “the Phoenix symbolism shows the poet is optimistic that our country will rise from all those vices.
+And his love poems tickle as the poet’s heart skips a beat to his queen!” — Warning – these poems contain Krio, reggae, rap and dancehall!

 ISBN 9781916044272